Skrevet av:Siril Borgersen

 The Fishing for Litter report of 2018 by Salt Lofoten, shows that FFL in Norway removed 175 tonnes of marine litter in 2018, which is a new record.
 Around 112 tonnes of this was categorized as recyclable waste.

 In 2018 the scheme was extended by one port, located in Stamsund in Lofoten.
-Now there is nine ports in total that participate in the FFL in Norway.
+Now there are nine ports in total that participate in the FFL in Norway.

 These ports are located in Tromsø, Ålesund, Egersund, Karmøy, Hvaler, Måløy, Båtsfjord, Austevoll, and Stamsund.
-66 vessels in total are registered in the project in 2018.
+66 vessels in total were registered in the project in 2018.

 Meeting the local needs

 – One issue is that not all types of the ships have a lot of space to store the litter in the boat, so you must be inventive.
-It is important to meet the fishermen’s’ needs and think along with them how they can join.
+It is important to meet the fishermen’s needs and think along with them how they can join.
 If we want to succeed, we must work along with the local needs.
-We can’t paste the same method can’t be pasted into to all countries, because of cultural differences and different local needs, Mannaart explains.
+We can’t paste the same method into all countries, because of cultural differences and different local needs.